 8.3.1 Institutional overview

-In the CR there are four public post-secondary schools in the Czech Republic that offer educational programmes in the arts: the Academy of the Performing Arts in Prague http://www.amu.cz, the Academy of Fine Arts in Prague http://www.avu.cz, the Academy of Arts, Architecture and Design in Prague http://www.vsup.cz and JanáÄek Academy of Music and Performing Arts in Brno http://www.jamu.cz.
-At the universities there are separate arts faculties, such as the Faculty of Fine Arts of Ostrava University in Ostrava, the Institute of Art and Design of the University of West Bohemia in Pilsen, the Faculty of Fine Arts of the Brno University of Technology, the Faculty of Restoration of the University of Pardubice in Litomyšl, or the Faculty of Art and Design of J. E. PurkynÄ› University in Ústí nad Labem.
+There are four public post-secondary schools in the Czech Republic that offer educational programmes in the arts: the Academy of the Performing Arts in Prague (http://www.amu.cz), the Academy of Fine Art in Prague (http://www.avu.cz), the Academy of Applied Arts, Architecture, and Design in Prague (http://www.vsup.cz) and Janáèek Academy of the Performing Arts in Brno (http://www.jamu.cz).
+Other universities have separate arts faculties, such as the Institute for Arts Studies at the University of Ostrava, the Faculty of Art and Design at the University of West Bohemia in Pilsen, the Faculty of Fine Arts at the Brno University of Technology, the Faculty of Restoration at the University of Pardubice in Litomyšl, or the Faculty of Applied Arts and Design at J. E. Purkynì University in Ústí nad Labem.
 Education faculties and some post-secondary arts institutions also prepare teachers of individual arts fields based on curricular documents.